Watteco/Codec-API-LoRaWAN/distrib/README.md

     }
 ```

-`bytes` is decimal values list.
+`bytes` is a decimal values list.
-`fport` is the decimal value of the sender port.
+`fPort` is the decimal value of the sender port.
-`recvTime` is a string in Date format.
+`recvTime` is the time in a string of the ISO 8601 date format.

-The `output` without errors is like:
+The `output` without errors is like this:

 ```javascript
     output:{